-50. Bordia et al., (1997) found that 4 g powdered ginger administered daily over the course of 1.5 and 3 months had no effect on ADP and epinephrineinduced platelet aggregation in individuals with coronary artery disease (CAD).
-However, a single 10g dose of powdered ginger, administered to CAD patients resulted in a significant decrease in induced platelet aggregation.
+51. Bordia et al., (1997) found that 4 g powdered ginger administered daily over the course of 1.5 and 3 months had no effect on ADP and epinephrineinduced platelet aggregation in individuals with coronary artery disease (CAD) (who were all taking nitrates and aspirin).
+However, a single 10 g dose of powdered ginger, administered to CAD patients resulted in a significant decrease in induced platelet aggregation (by approx 30%)